szairi2011/nodejs-webapp/readme.md

   6. git push --tags --> Tag the new release in github with the associated codebase
   7. git push --> Push to the remote branch in this case master

-  # Releasin a Beta | alpha | pre-release version for the package:
+  # Release a Beta | alpha | pre-release version for the package:
   1. Amend package.json version to the actual beta release, e.g. 1.1.0-beta.0. npm does not support automatic version change of tagged releases
   2. npm publish --tag beta --> Will create a tagged beta version of the package in npm.
 This will help users identifying the experimental nature of the release,  and they can download it if they wish to try some features
   3. git add .